Use Power BI service or Power BI Desktop to create a custom Answer Page for Cortana

 For example, if you ask Cortana:

-- "show sales by store name," this answer page will not appear because you did not include any of the items in the required page level filter.
+"show sales by store name," this answer page does not appear because you did not include any of the items in the required page level filter.

-- "show sales for Cary Lindseys and Charlotte Lindseys," this answer page will not appear because you specified more than one item from the required page level filter.
+"show sales for Cary Lindseys and Charlotte Lindseys," this answer page does not appear because you specified more than one item from the required page level filter.

-"show sales for Charlotte Lindseys," this answer page will display.
+"show sales for Charlotte Lindseys," this answer page appears.

-= "show sales" this answer page will not appear because you didn't include any of the items in the required page level filter.
+= "show sales" this answer page does not appear because you didn't include any of the items in the required page level filter.

 Before your Cortana answer page can be accessed by Cortana, you will need to Enable the dataset for Cortana.